Last updated on September 17th, 2021

-Accumulating Charges: All of the money that you could potentially earn back with even the best cash back credit card in your wallet would be meaningless if you’re stuck paying fees for using the card- and not necessarily irresponsibly either!
+Another thing to consider is the accumulated charges you may incur.
+All of the money that you could potentially earn back with even the best cash back credit card in your wallet would be meaningless if you’re stuck paying fees for using the card- and not necessarily irresponsibly either!
 Look out for high foreign transaction fees and balance transfer fees, as well as late payment fees if you already occasionally find yourself short at the end of statement periods.

 Which Type of Cash Back Credit Card is Best?

 When it comes to cash back credit cards, the important question to ask is not which one is best overall, but which one is best for your specific situation.
 The easiest way of deciding this is determining which cash back rewards structure you’d like to work with- flat, rotating, or tiered.

 Flat rewards are the easiest to manage as they offer a set amount (also known as a flat amount) for all purchases you make on your card.
 It’s common to see cards with a flat reward return rate of 1% to 2%.
 While that may not sound impressive, the tradeoff comes in how easy it is to determine how much you’ll get back from your buys.